FREQUENTLY ASKED QUESTIONS

 For the meditation we will be at The United Nations, NYC.

-The masters will stay at the DoubleTree Hotel.
+The Elders will stay at the DoubleTree Hotel.

 Q5: Can you please provide more details of the planned symposium?